gvwilson/thirdbit/src/fiction/santas/index.md

 *Or at least a less grumpy one,* he thought as he trudged through the damp, clumpy snow that had fallen overnight.
 The last time he had seen her had been the family gathering at Long Night.
-Finner's uncle had accidentally served her camomile tea instead of double-dark coffee, and had squirmed for an hour as she drank one slow, withering sip after another.
+Finner's uncle had accidentally served her camomile tea instead of the dark, bitter brew she preferred, and had squirmed for an hour as she drank one slow, withering sip after another.

-The Tumbly house looked exactly like the others on its street: a front door with an evergreen wreath, a large curtained window beside it, and a pair of smaller windows with matching curtains on the floor above.
+The Tumbly house looked exactly like the others on its street: a front door with an evergreen wreath, a large window with floral curtains beside it, and a pair of smaller windows with matching curtains on the floor above.
 The downstairs window had a warm, welcoming glow, and even from the street Finner could smell curry and freshly-baked bread.